 Character and Citizenship Education Programme

 CCE is integrated into instructional programmes, various co-curricular programmes and other learning experiences.
-The design and delivery of CCE lessons package and programmes in CWSS is guided by the school Character Framework that is anchored on Servant Leadership.
+The design and delivery of CCE lessons package and programmes in CWSS are guided by the school Character Framework that is anchored on Servant Leadership.
 The 10 qualities of Servant Leadership are mapped to the CCE Learning Outcomes and CWSS WEALTH Values.

 The school adopts the following guiding principles and approaches: